ga4gh/vrs/docs/source/concepts/SystemicVariation/CopyNumber.rst

 .. _CopyNumberChange:

-CopyNumberChange
+Copy Number Change
 @@@@@@@@@@@@@@@@

-The copy number change class is used to represent the change in copy number of a sequence in a genome.
+A copy number change is used to represent the change in copy number of a sequence in a genome.

 Definition and Information Model
 ################################